 Unfortunately, there are far too many people, animals, and environmental causes in need—but that means that there are so many ways that volunteers can make a difference.
 The greatest thing about volunteering is that it not only benefits individual recipients and their communities; it also benefits the volunteers themselves.

-Find out for yourself by locating an organization near you that needs an extra set of helping hands and sign up to get started!
+Find out for yourself!
+Locate an organization near you that needs an extra set of helping hands.
+Then, sign up and get started!